xyfir/rword/README.md

 ## rword.generateFromPool(count)

-Generates words from the global **pool** array.
+Generates words from the global pool array.
 The pool is automatically filled using `rword.generate(500)` and then words are taken out of that array as needed.
-Much faster than rword.generate().
+Faster than rword.generate() for generating small amounts of words.

 - `count: number` - Optional (default 1) - How many words to return.
 If 1 or not present, a string is returned.
 If greater than 1 an array of strings is returned.

 **Limitations:**

 - No options object is accepted.
-- You cannot request more than 500 words through this method.
+- You cannot request more than 10 words through this method.

 ## rword.shuffle()